ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Clockwork_District.md

 Massive reservoirs containing distilled magical energy, harnessed from various sources snake through tubes and conduits thoughout the district, delivering power to laboratories and workshops.

-`GM only note:` The district's name gets its name from a gnomish inventor who developed the first clock that could reliably tell time.
+`GM History Note:` The district's name gets its name from a gnomish inventor who developed the first clock that could reliably tell time.
 The town was shrouded by magical darkness, leaving the sun-dials useless.
 Legend has it that military leaders knew an attack was planned at a particular time and the inventors clock allowed them to set up an effective counter-attack, saving the town.
 It has sense been a popular homage to wear a black stopwatch in remembrance of his contribution.

 ## Landmarks